AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

         - Craft personas
         - POC Ideation
     - Each individual may produce his/her own work on these topics which may or may not aligned with other contributors.

+1. ***Where dose Contributors research work get added to the project?***
+    - We create a separate space in the "Case Studies" section for each Contributor.
+    - We will help Contributors to push their research work, that they have done on any given tool, to Github repository.
+    - Here is an example, https://aiforagriculture.github.io/ai_for_agriculture.html#new_case_study

 1. ***Example of end to end Discovery phase?***
     - Sample vision of Discovery phase, applying Design Thinking Double Diamond Strategy is mention [HERE](https://aiforagriculture.github.io/ai_for_agriculture.html#example_Discovery_Phase)